NotePlan/plugins/README.md

 [![Node.js CI](https://github.com/NotePlan/plugins/actions/workflows/node.js.yml/badge.svg)](https://github.com/NotePlan/plugins/actions/workflows/node.js.yml)

 ## Overview

 NotePlan Plugins provides an extensive API for extending default editing and task management and work across all platforms (macOS and iOS).

-Each plugin command can be invoked using the [NotePlan Command Bar](https://help.noteplan.co/article/65-commandbar-plugins), or by entering any of available commands directly in the editor by entering `/command` (NotePlan will auto update the list of possible commands as you type)
+Each plugin command can be invoked using the [NotePlan Command Bar](https://help.noteplan.co/article/65-commandbar-plugins), or by entering any of available commands directly in the editor by entering `/<command_name>` (NotePlan will auto update the list of possible commands as you type)
 ![](https://d33v4339jhl8k0.cloudfront.net/docs/assets/6081f7f4c9133261f23f4b41/images/608c5886f8c0ef2d98df845c/file-fLVrMGjoZr.png)

 ## Anatomy of a Plugin

 If you want to develop plugins, Step 1 is to read the [NotePlan Knowledgebase Document](https://help.noteplan.co/article/67-create-command-bar-plugins) describing how plugins work in NotePlan and the basic plugin anatomy.
 Once you have read that carefully and understand the basics, you should return here to acquire and start using the NotePlan Plugin tooling described below.

 ## Prerequisite

 The following items are required for NotePlan Plugin Development

-- Node 12.15 ..
-16 -- **Do Not Use Experimental Version of Node (e.g. Node 17.x.x)**
+- Node 14 or 16 -- **Do Not Use any Node version <14 or >16** (see "Switching Node Versions")
-- npm version 8.x
 - NotePlan 3.4 or greater
 - macOS Catalina 10.15.2 or greater (strongly recommend macOS Big Sur 11.x or Monterey 12.x)
 - github CLI `gh` is strongly recommended - [how to install gh](https://cli.github.com/)

-_NotePlan Plugin API has been tested using Node.js range, any version outside of this range may lead to unexpected issues_
+## Switching Node Versions

+The NotePlan plugin code has not yet been migrated to Node versions >16.
+If you are developing elsewhere using Node v17+, you will want to switch to Node v16 when you are doing NotePlan Plugin development.
+The fast/easy way to do that is with a Node version manager [like "n"](https://www.npmjs.com/package/n).
+This way you can flip in and out of Node versions at will.

 ## Plugin Information

 If you have an idea for a plugin, [submit them here](https://feedback.noteplan.co/plugins-scripting) or inquire in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin` channel.

 If you are a developer and want to contribute and build your plugins, see the [plugin writing documentation](https://help.noteplan.co/article/67-create-command-bar-plugins) and discuss this with other developers on [Discord](https://discord.gg/D4268MT) `#plugin-dev` channel.
 You might want to consult this [good modern JavaScript tutorial](https://javascript.info/).